 What if I Rebooted my Device Mid-Way?

 The reason why we told you not to reboot your device earlier was the fact that at that point in time, you had installed OTA in the inactive slot, but the Magisk wasn’t yet installed there.
 So if you had rebooted, you would have gone to the inactive slot and enjoyed the new OTA, but without Root and Magisk.
-But now that we have installed Magisk to the inactive slot as well (where the OTA has been installed), you could reboot to this slot and enjoy both the new OTA as well as the root.
+But now that we have installed Magisk to the inactive slot as well (where the OTA has been installed), you could reboot this slot and enjoy both the new OTA as well as the root.

-Just for extra knowledge, since you have booted to this slot, it now becomes your active slot and the earlier one will your inactive slot.
-On that note, if you wish to know more about this topic, i.e how A/B slots work, how to install ROMs, Kernel, Magisk in these slots, etc, then please check out our below guides.
+Just for extra knowledge, since you have booted to this slot, it now becomes your active slot and the earlier one will be your inactive slot.
+On that note, if you wish to know more about this topic, i.e. how A/B slots work, how to install ROMs, Kernel, Magisk in these slots, etc, then please check out our below guides.
 Likewise, if you have any doubts about this article on how to install OTA updates on a rooted Android device?
 Do drop in your queries in the comments section below.